HBDK/prty-fast/README.md

 ## HTML Page

-Access the root endpoint (`/`) to view a simple HTML page displaying project information, loaded templates, and the NTFY_ADDRESS.
+To view a simple HTML page that shows project information, loaded templates, and the address and availability of the ntfy service, access the root endpoint (`/`).

 ## Contributing